atsushieno/aap-juce/README.md

 There are related build scripts and Makefile targets:

 - `copy-and-patch-app-sources` : since we patch the sources but do not want to leave the app source tree dirty, we first copy the app sources, and then apply the patch to them (if exists).
 This has to be done once before running Projucer.
+- `projuce-app` : this executes `Projucer --resave` and then replaces some of the files that Projucer generated with whtaeever we actually need.
 - `update-aap-metadata` : it is NOT part of ordinary build step.
 Whenever app porting maintainer updates the sources, they should run this process to automatically update `aap_metadata.xml`.
   - It internally builds Linux or Mac desktop version of the imported application, and then builds `aap-metadata-importer` tool, linking the "shared code" of the application, and at last runs it to generate `aap_metadata.xml`.
   - `aap_metadata.xml` is generated at the imported application top directory, so porting maintainer is supposed to copy it to the app source directory that would also contain `override.*.jucer` and the source patch (if any).
   - `build-desktop.sh` is used to accomplish this task.

+`make projuce-app` will rewrite some files that Projucer --resave has generated, namely:

+- build.gradle (top level)
+- settings.gradle
+- gradle.properties
+- gradle/wrapper/gradle-wrapper.properties
+- app/src/main/AndroidManifest.xml

+At this state, the build script is not flexible enough to make them further customizible.

-## difference between normal JUCE Android app and JUCE-AAP Android app
+### difference between normal JUCE Android app and JUCE-AAP Android app

 Projucer can generate Android apps, and we basically make use of it.
-Although its feature is quite insufficient, we don't expect it to generate the entire set of the required files.
+Although its feature is quite insufficient, we don't expect it to generate the entire set of the required files with sufficient information.
+Projucer is basically not well-suited tool to do that job.
 We (at least on our samples) copy our own support files into the apps instead, namely the top-level `build.gradle`, `gradle-properties` and `settings.gradle`.
 It is mostly about AAP dependencies.

 We also don't expect that the original `.jucer` files can be simply patched by simple diff tool, so we have an entire `.jucer` file to override for each sample project.
 They resolve various relative paths to AAP includes and libs.
 Both Projucer and Android Gradle Plugin lack sufficient support to decently resolve them.

-## Generating and updating aap_metadata.xml

-There is `update-aap-metadata` target in `Makefile.common` or `update-aap-metadata-cmake` target in `Makefile.cmake-common`, but in case you would like to run it manually...

-To import JUCE audio plugins into AAP world, we have to create plugin descriptor (`aap_metadata.xml`).
-We have a supplemental tool source to help generating it automatically from JUCE plugin binary (shared code).

-## Porting other JUCE-based audio apps (details)
+### Rewriting .jucer file for AAP

 Here are the porting steps that we had.
-Note that this applies only to samples built under this `samples` directory:
+Note that this applies only to `atsushieno/aap-juce-*` projects that make use of the helper files in this repository:

 - Run Projucer and open the project `.jucer` file.
 - open project settings and ensure to build at least one plugin format (`Standalone` works)
 - Ensure that `JUCEPROJECT` has `name` attribute value only with `_0-9A-Za-z` characters.
 That should be handled by Projucer but its hands are still too short.
-  - For example, we had to rename `Andes-1` to `Andes_1`.
+  - For example, we had to rename `Andes-1` to `Andes_1` and `OB-Xd` to `OB_Xd`.
 - Go to Modules and add module `juceaap_audio_plugin_client` (via path, typically)
 - Go to Android exporter section and make following changes (Gradle/AGP versions may vary):
   - Module Dependencies: add list below